You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-In reviews of their live shows and albums, the Seattle Weekly has compared them favorably to the Shins, the Deli Seattle Magazine has praised them for their "flashy, out-of-control pop sensibilities," and countless audiences from venues across Seattle can bear witness to their dedication to creating a fun, energetic performance.
-Think vintage Flaming Lips with a splash of NES and a dash of the Unicorns.
+Seattle Weekly has compared them favorably to the Shins, the Deli Seattle Magazine has praised them for their "flashy, out-of-control pop sensibilities," and Seattle radio 90.3 KEXP named their song “Go For a Walk” their Song of the Day, calling it a “briliant pop tune and nothing you should skip out on”.
+Think vintage Flaming Lips with a splash of NES and a dash of the Unicorns, and you get the idea.

 Lead vocalist/guitarist Adam Prairie grew up with his brother/drummer Chris in the middle of Midwestern corn fields in Clifton, IL.
 The two played whiffle ball and Nintendo, watched the original Star Wars trilogy obsessively, and learned to play guitars and Casio keyboards in the bedroom they shared for most of their formative years.
 They wrote a few songs in high school, but they mostly tinkered with sounds until Adam left home to study at Knox College in western Illinois followed by Chris a few years later.